shan-weiqiang/shan-weiqiang.github.io/_posts/2026-07-05-type-erasure-part-seven-any.md

 - **`type()` needs RTTI** — when disabled, rely on manager-pointer equality for `any_cast`.
 - **No visitation protocol** — unlike `variant`/`visit` or virtual Visitor; you recover with `any_cast` or compare `type()`.
 No `operator==` on two `any`s — see [Comparing two `std::any` objects](#comparing-two-stdany-objects).

-See [Part III — Trade-offs](https://shan-weiqiang.github.io/2025/07/09/type-erasure-part-three.html) for general type-erasure costs.
+See [Type Erasure III — Trade-offs](https://shan-weiqiang.github.io/2025/07/09/type-erasure-part-three.html) for general type-erasure costs.

 ## Summary